metno/pyaerocom/docs/_build/html/_sources/tut00_get_started.rst.txt

 Data aggregation
 ''''''''''''''''

-Let’s say we want to compute yearly means for each of the 3 years.
+Let's say we want to compute yearly means for each of the 3 years.
 In this case we can simply call the ``downscale_time`` method:

 .. code:: ipython3